15 Proven Ways to Create the Illusion of Depth in Art

 6. Edges

-When an object or surface ends in a sharp way, it means it has a hard edge.
+When an object or a surface ends in a sharp way, it means it has a hard edge.

 Soft edges are when objects end in a gradual way, from dark to light.